Japan and Its Advanced Hydrogen Research

 Stationary Installations

-Hydrogen fuel cells were first used in stationary installations to provide buildings with power and heat.
+Hydrogen cells were first used in stationary installations to provide buildings with and .
 Hydrogen is produced using a municipal gas supply in a boiler.
 The generates electric current and gives off heat, which is recovered for hot water and heating.

 The Japanese tradition of highly standardized, similar housing is well-suited to the development of these wardrobe-sized static boilers.
 The Japanese government financially backs this sector, which plans to have 5.3 million units in 2035.